YuRoGameDev/cs361-capstone/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app through server.js.
+Run this after building Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### 'npm run start:d"
+Runs a development version with react-scripts and not server.js

 ### `npm test`